Helping You with Your Insurance Complaint

-When you call your company
+When you call your insurance company:

 - Send copies (not originals) of letters, notes, invoices, canceled checks, advertising materials, or other documents that support your complaint.

 Most auto and homeowners policies have an appraisal process for resolving disputes about the amount of damages your company will pay.
-You can use the appraisal to negotiate with the company, appeal a decision, or take the matter to court.
 Ask your company if your policy has an appraisal process.
+You also have the right to appeal the company’s decision or to take the matter to court.